Naww137/ADAM/docs/source/problem_definition.rst

 The Problem Defintion is an object that houses all information about the optimization problem being solved.
 The user must edit this file directly in order to change any of th attributes.
-Then upon running the algorithm (run_adam.py), the problem definition should be intialized and passed to the :cite:`ADAM Control Module <ADAM_control_module>`.
+Then upon running the algorithm (run_adam.py), the problem definition should be intialized and passed to the :ref:`ADAM Control Module <ADAM_control_module>`.

 .. note::
     While this file can be edited/replaced by a user generated file.py, the filename and attributes must be the same or the ADAM package will not find this information.